Using a homemade honey mustard sauce, this slow cooker ham recipe is a perfect for the holidays or weekly Sunday dinner.

 The short answer is one that fits your slow cooker.
 I used a 5 pound ham in my 6-quart slow cooker and it fit comfortably.
 In fact, there was room for more ham.
 Keep in mind that all hams are shaped differently.
 What fits in my oval-shaped slow cooker might not fit in the same quart-size rectangular-shaped slow cooker or vice versa.
 If you find that your ham doesn’t quite fit in your slow cooker, try cutting it up as best as possible.
 I understand this might not be easy if you’re using bone-in ham.
 By the way, yes you can use boneless as well.
 If you use a smaller ham in a smaller slow cooker, cut the measurements for the sauce ingredients in half.

-Since the ham goes in the slow cooker is already cooked, what we’re really doing here is re-heating it with the honey-dijon sauce very slowly over a few hours.
-Honey and dijon and are two of my favorite cooking or food pairings.
-Whatever you want to call it.
-They’re great together as a marinade, on meat, or even as a salad dressing.
-Because both ingredients have such strong ‘personalities’, not many others are needed.
-PS.
-If you don’t have time to baste the ham throughout its cooking, don’t worry it won’t do any harm.Print
+This recipe uses a cooked ham.
+Specifically, I used a bone-in, spiral-cut, smoked ham that I found at my local grocery store.
+Smoked hams are readily available year round and should be fairly easy to find.
+Since the ham is already cooked, what we’re really doing here is re-heating it with the honey Dijon sauce slowly over a few hours.
+Honey and Dijon are one of my favorite pairings.
+They’re great together as a marinade, on meats, or even as a salad dressing.
+Because both ingredients have such strong flavors, not much else is needed for the sauce.

-- 1 cup honey
+- 3/4 cup honey

-- 3 garlic cloves, minced
+- 2 garlic cloves, minced

 - 1/4 cup water

-- Pour the mixture over the ham, making sure to separate the slices to let the glaze get between.
+- In a small bowl, whisk together the honey, Dijon, garlic, water, salt & pepper until well blended.
+Pour the mixture over the ham, making sure to separate the slices to let the sauce get in between.